IDC20A Debug Probe

 High transfer speed and signal integrity

-With transceivers located close to the target, the IDC20A Debug Probe provides highest signal integrity at highest transfer speeds.
+With an active circuit target connector, the IDC20A Debug Probe provides highest signal integrity at highest transfer speeds.
 For appropriate processors the high throughput performance even allows some real time tracing.

 Wide Voltage Range starting from 0.4V